Holy Land Pilgrimage

 April 13 - 22, 2020

 Tel Aviv · Caesarea · Stella Maris (Haifa) · Nazareth · Cana · Tiberias · Sea of Galilee · Jordan River · Mt.
 Tabor · Jericho · Jordan River · Jerusalem · Temple Model · Ein Karem · Bethlehem · Bethany · Dead Sea · Mt.
 Of Olives · Gethsemane · Mt.
-Zion (Upper Room) · Western Wall · Via Dolorosa · Holy Sepulchre
+Zion (Upper Room) · Western Wall · Via Dolorosa · Church of the Holy Sepulchre

 Make your way through the Holy Land to experience Him, follow in His footsteps, and see Him in the works He performed - your footsteps will become His.
-Celebrate votive Masses in the very places where these miraculous gifts became pages in the Gospel.
+Celebrate Mass in the very places where these miraculous gifts became pages in the Gospel.
 See where He was back then, and feel how He is still there today!